polarmobile/polar.paywall.publisher/README.md

     "2012-02-10T19:06:31.996996"

-The originating IP address is the contents of the REMOTE_ADDR field in the HTTP header.
+The originating IP address is the contents of the REMOTE\_ADDR field in the HTTP header.
 An example of the implementation of this algorithm can be found in the error.py file under the publisher directory.

 #### code ####

-This is a simple error code that both Polar's server and the client can use to easily triage an error.
-Each entry point contains documentation on the error codes it may return.
+This is a string error code that both Polar's server and the client can use to easily triage an error.
+Each entry point in this project contains documentation on the error codes it may return.

 #### message ####